Caramelized Onion & Heirloom Tomato Crostata

 - 1/2 Cup Whole Wheat Flour

 - 2 Ounces Arugula

 Preheat the oven to 425°F. Wash and dry the fresh produce.
-Cut the tomatoes in half.
-Pit and roughly chop the olives.
-Peel and slice the garlic and onion.
+Using the flat side of your knife, smash the olives; remove and discard the pits, then roughly chop the olives.
+Cut the tomatoes in half lengthwise.
+Peel and thinly slice the garlic and onion.

 Caramelize the onion: